TheDocGore/QuoteWall/README.md

 "You look kinda booty." - Luke

 "I might join you guys, but I hit the shutdown button so...... *leaves discord*" - Barrett

+"Don't put the person who professionally flicks lights on and off and the man who is an engineer in the same room." - Brett